 Here are the questions and answers from this presentation.

 FinCEN and Cryptocurrencies: A Q&A

 Q: What do you consider the three major AML/CTF-related risks associated with cryptocurrency?

-A: I think one of the top ones is unknowingly providing banking services particularly to an unlicensed money service business.
-This can result in fines to the bank, being investigated, and if you’re not detecting it, you may get a knock on the door or a phone call or an email from an investigator who has found out about it because they’re investigating one of these exchanges that’s actually using your bank account.
+A: I think one of the top ones is unknowingly providing banking services, particularly to an unlicensed money service business.
+This can result in fines to the bank, being investigated, and if you’re not detecting it, you may get a knock on the door or a phone call or an email from an investigator who has found out about it because they’re investigating one of these exchanges that are actually using your bank account.
 So, I would say that is probably the top risk.

-The next one would be on the CTF side of things, if you are unwittingly providing funds for people to either cash out or donate funds for terrorist financing.
+The next one would be on the CTF side of things if you are unwittingly providing funds for people to either cash out or donate funds for terrorist financing.
 It’s admittedly relatively small as far as our analysis goes.
 I mean, terrorists still like bags full of cash dropped out of airplanes onto Jeeps, but crypto is growing and being able to identify that as another one.
-And then I’d say the third one is going to be around credit and debit card transactions and identifying those because we are seeing more and more use of credit/debit card, but also alternate payment schemes to fund crypto that is involved in money laundering.
+And then I’d say the third one is going to be around credit and debit card transactions and identifying those because we are seeing more and more use of credit/debit cards, but also alternate payment schemes to fund crypto that is involved in money laundering.
 So, those would be my top three, being able to identify those major risks.

 A: The U.S. is a big player.
 So, if we look at transactional activity, now, this is pure payments activity.
 The largest is China, believe it or not, even though they keep trying to restrict it.
 Our analysis is that about 25% of transactions have China on one side of it or the other.
 The U.S. is next.
 And then Europe broadly is next.
 Germany has a lot.
 The Netherlands has quite a lot as well.
 The UK has probably over 100 virtual asset service providers, so that’s a lot, and then it breaks down from there.